1. Protecting your personal information

 2. Personal information we collect

 We hold only four forms of personal data: name, email, phone and address.
-When you contact us we may, on receiving your permission (via our Mailing List form) store as a minimum your name and email address.
-You may, where necessary and as you choose, use our Personal Data form to add a phone number and/or a partial or full street address to our record.
+When you contact us we may, on receiving your permission (via our Mailing List form) store as a minimum your email address.
+You may, where necessary and as you choose, use our Personal Data form to add your name and/or a phone number and perhaps a partial or full street address to our record.

 3. When we use personal information